How Much Does a PhD Cost? (2025 Updates)

 1. According to the data from NCES, Math and Computer science doctoral students graduate with $10,686 loan debt on average.

-2. The students who are pursuing the Ph.D. program in education had $47,672 loan debt on average.
+2. The students pursuing the Ph.D. program in education had $47,672 loan debt on average.

-Let’s have a look at the percentage of doctoral recipients who graduated without student loan debt by field of study.
+Let’s look at the percentage of doctoral recipients who graduated without student loan debt by field of study.

 Field Of StudyPercentage Of Students Who Graduated Without Loan DebtAverage Amount Of Debt